radwankakar/infrastructure/docs/how-we-work/determining-ssh-access.md

     * If not, do **NOT** grant access.
     * If so, continue on decision tree.
 1. Does the server have sensitive information (PII) on it (the MariaDB server or the LDAP server)?
-    * If so, do **NOT** grant access with Truss infrasec team discussion.
+    * If so, do **NOT** grant access with OHS Stakeholder team discussion.
     * If not, continue with decision tree.
 1. Are they requesting access to a non-prod machine?
     * If not (i.e. requesting access to prod), do **NOT** grant access.
-    * If so, grant them access to the machine as the app user.
+    * If so, grant them access to the machine as the app user and notify OHS Stakeholders [as described in the System Security Plan](https://app.box.com/file/818459519857?s=vx32bq6mpns73cq2mbmrdkoj1qjhnfpq).

     | Server            | User        | Team  |
     |-------------------|-------------|-------|